 The key independent variable of good citizenship norms is informed by the battery of questions in the International Social Survey Programme that is analyzed in prominent studies on this topic in the literature (Bolzendahl & Coffé, 2013; Dalton 2008, 2020).
-The survey asks respondents to note their opinion on how important a series of items are to being a good citizen on a scale from not important at all (1) to very important (5), including: voting in elections, not evading taxes, obeying laws, keeping watch on the government, being active in social and political associations, understanding the reasoning of people with other opinions, engaging in political consumerism, and helping people in the country and in the world who are worse off than yourself.
-Dimensional analysis of these indicators in the Israeli data identify one clear dimension, and indicators of index strength do not support creating sub-indices consistent with distinctive dimensions identified in the literature using data from other contexts.
-The current study therefore uses a single mean index to measure good citizenship norms.
+The survey asks respondents to note their opinions on how important a series of items are to being a good citizen on a scale from not at all important (1) to very important (5), including: voting in elections, not evading taxes, obeying laws, keeping watch on the government, being active in social and political associations, understanding the reasoning of people with other opinions, engaging in political consumerism, and helping people in the country and in the world who are worse off than yourself.
+Dimensional analysis of these indicators in the Israeli data identifies one clear dimension, and indicators of index strength do not support creating subindices consistent with distinct dimensions identified in the literature using data from other contexts.
+Therefore, the current study uses a single mean index to measure good citizenship norms.
 Consistent with prior research using cross-sectional data to examine the relationship between citizenship norms and political behavior (e.g., Bolzendahl & Coffé 2013; Oser, 2017, 2022a), we acknowledge the inevitable challenge of potential endogeneity as the variables and their error terms are likely to be systematically related to one other.
 Yet, the current research design of a two-wave repeated panel improves the analytical capacity to assess the potential independence of these measures.

 The key independent variable of digital media use is measured as a self-report of two types of digital media use in the past year.
-First a measure of online news media is a mean scale of two items that ask respondents to note how often they use the Internet or social network sites to receive political news or information (1=never; 5=several times a day).
-Second, a mean index of three indicators of social media political usage measures respondents’ report of whether they have re-posted or shared links on social media received from others; posted or shared original political content; and encouraged others to take political action on social media platforms.
-As this second measure of digital media use is the more politically active of the two measures, we expect it to have a stronger association with the political participation dependent variables of the current study.
-While we follow common practice of studies that investigate the effect of digital media use on political participation by operationalizing the dependent variable of political participation using offline measures only, it is noteworthy that this type of social media political activity is itself defined in recent studies as political participation—either in the same category with offline participation measures (e.g., Ohme et al., 2018a) or as an additional distinctive online type of participation (Theocharis & van Deth, 2018).
-Importantly, however, there is no concern of multicollinearity in the multivariate regression models, as the variance inflation factor (VIF) accords with accepted guidelines in the literature (e.g., Thompson et al., 2017): the VIF for social media political and non-electoral participation measures is 1.19, and the VIF does not exceed 1.5 for any measures in the multivariate regression models.
+First, a measure of online news media is a mean scale of two items that ask respondents to note how often they use the internet or social network sites to receive political news or information (1=never; 5=several times a day).
+Second, a mean index of three indicators of social media political usage measures respondents’ reports of whether they have reposted or shared links on social media received from others, posted or shared original political content, and/or encouraged others to take political action on social media platforms.
+As this second measure of digital media use is the more politically active of the two, we expect it to have a stronger association with the political participation dependent variables of the study.
+While we follow the practice common in studies that investigate the effect of digital media use on political participation of operationalizing the dependent variable of political participation using offline measures only, it is noteworthy that this type of social media political activity is itself defined in recent studies as political participation—either in the same category with offline participation measures (e.g., Ohme et al., 2018a) or as an additional type of online participation (Theocharis & van Deth, 2018).
+Importantly, however, there is no danger of multicollinearity in the multivariate regression models, as the variance inflation factor (VIF) accords with accepted guidelines in the literature (e.g., Thompson et al., 2017): the VIF for social media political and nonelectoral participation measures is 1.19, and the VIF does not exceed 1.5 for any measures in the multivariate regression models.